 Real-Life Examples of Visual Learning in Action

-- A worksheet with diagrams to reinforce learning.
+- A worksheet with illustrations of the planets, to reinforce the student’s learning experience.

 Conclusion